rpeszek/typed-encoding/v3ConversionGuide.md

 Call site use has not changed, however constraints and order of type parameters (for `-XTypeApplications`) on some of these functions have:

-- encodeF - order unchanged     -> encF
+- encodeF - order unchanged
-- encodeAll - order unchanged           -> encAll
+- encodeAll - order unchanged
-- encodeFAll - forall order changed (first to type variables flipped to `nms f c str` from `f nms`)    encFAll
+- encodeFAll - forall order changed (first to type variables flipped to `nms f c str` from `f nms`)

 Example: